-Sometimes the database information is not known until run-time, when it might be loaded from a configuration file/etc. In this case, you can "defer" the initialization of the database by passing in None as the database_name.
+Sometimes the database information is not known until run-time, when it might be loaded from a configuration file/etc. In this case, you can "defer" the initialization of the database by passing in None as the database\name.

 '''

 deferred_db = peewee.SqliteDatabase(None)

 class SomeModel(peewee.Model):

 class Meta:

+database = deferred db

 '''